Not every great story begins with a boom; sometimes there are early disappointments and other times

 bigger.
 You may choose who you want to accompany you, but if you want to go far, you must

-3. Passion is your fuel: You can’t drive a car with only the keys and GPS; it needs petrol or a battery
+always have a support system of family and friends. - Passion is your fuel: You can’t drive a car with only the keys and GPS; it needs petrol or a battery

 to move.
 And the passion of employees and executives is the energy that drives any